 For years, I’ve worked with what you might call a secret society.
 It’s a society that law schools, and many others, often pretend doesn’t exist.
 Indeed, it’s a society that most of us wish did not exist.
 That’s because this is the society of bar failers – made up of

 This week, U.S. Attorney General Jeff Sessions testified in front of the Senate Intelligence Committee hearing on Russia and possible ties to the presidential campaign of Donald Trump.
-Some of the more memorable exchanges came between Sessions and Sen. Kamala Harris of California.I won't go into the merits of
+Some of the more memorable exchanges came between Sessions and Sen. Kamala Harris of California.I won't go into the

 In sports, those athletes who can recognize where and how they are falling short in execution, and then focus relentlessly to build upon the necessary skills, most often rise to an elite level of performance.
 Like the old saying says, “practice makes perfect.”
 Yet what happens when you practice the